Llais Gwynedd

-Llais Gwynedd (/cy/, Voice of Gwynedd) is a small regionalist political party based in Gwynedd in North Wales.
+Llais Gwynedd (voice of Gwynedd), /cy/) was a small regionalist political party based in Gwynedd in North Wales.
 The party formed following the Plaid Cymru executive's proposal to more than halve the number of primary schools in Gwynedd by closing rural schools.
-Many of the party's members are former members of Plaid Cymru.
+Many of the party's members were former members of Plaid Cymru.
 The campaign was founded as Llais y Bobl, or "People's Voice", but the name was changed because of another party by that name in Blaenau Gwent.
+It deregistered in 2021.